Development: Video Games

 - Commercial ambition in European and international markets

 - Cross-border potential

-The production phase (see page 4 of the guidelines for a definition) of the submitted project must not be scheduled to occur within 8 months from the date of application.
+The 'production phase' (anything after this) must not be scheduled to occur within 8 months from the date of application.

 - reference works (encyclopaedias, atlases, catalogues, databases and similar)